wasserer/Physics_Master_Code/README.md

 ## Introduction:
 This is a code collection for my master thesis.
 The use of it is to replace programs like Origin or Matlab, to treat and evaluate the data from Solar Simulator, XRD etc.
 ## Installation:
 Just download it and run it.
-The file location needs to be manually adjusted.
 ## Functioning Modules:
 All the modules are written in classes, some of them works together.
 Some examples can be found in the jupyter notebooks.
+The imported data are stored inside different modules.
+Further instructions are under their way.
 #### Solar simulator from glovebox and the IV-Curve(Thermal Cycling Setup) analyzer:
 Use **solsim_analyzer.py**
 - from plot_module.solsim_analyzer import solarSimulator, the difference of each function: The ones for Thermal Cycling has a "cycle" after it.